Leesburg, Virginia: Transportation

 The primary highways serving Leesburg include U.S. Route 15, Virginia State Route 7 and Virginia State Route 267.

 US 15 enters Leesburg from the southwest, following King Street, then joins the Leesburg Bypass to pass southeast of downtown.
 It rejoins King Street as it leaves the bypass on the northeast end of town on its way toward Maryland.
 The old alignment of US 15 is now U.S. Route 15 Business.
 Via US 15, travelers can reach Warrenton 34 mi to the southwest and Frederick, Maryland, 25 mi to the northeast.

 SR 7 enters Leesburg from the west along Market Street and immediately joins the Leesburg Bypass to pass southwest of downtown.
 It rejoins Market Street as it leaves the bypass southeast of downtown.
 The old alignment of SR 7 is now Virginia State Route 7 Business.
 SR 7 37 mi west to Winchester and 35 mi southeast to Alexandria.

 SR 267 enters Leesburg from the south along the Dulles Greenway and terminates at the Leesburg Bypass (US 15 and SR 7).
-SR 267 functions as a high speed bypass of SR 7 southeast of Leesburg, but is also a toll road.
+SR 267 functions as a high-speed bypass of SR 7 southeast of Leesburg but is also a toll road.

-Loudoun County Transit provides public transportation services in Leesburg.
+Loudoun County Transit provides public transportation services in Leesburg, including commuter routes to Washington, D.C. and a connector to Purcellville.

+The Washington and Old Dominion Railroad previously provided rail service to Leesburg.
+The Washington and Old Dominion Railroad Regional Park, a rail trail, now runs on the line.